-As part of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, CRS’s mandate was expanded to work with communities facing conflict based on religion.
-CRS facilitates communication among religious leaders, educational institutions, elected officials, law enforcement agencies, and community members to develop relationships and mechanisms that effectively prevent and respond to religion-based conflicts.
+CRS works with communities facing conflict based on religion.
+CRS facilitates communication among religious leaders, educational institutions, elected officials, law enforcement, and community members to develop relationships and mechanisms that effectively prevent and respond to religion-based conflicts.
 Some examples of how CRS supports communities experiencing tension and conflicts based on religion are below:

-- Facilitating dialogues between law enforcement agencies and religious community members following hate crimes or acts of vandalism based on religion to improve police-community relations, ensure the safety of congregations, and inform community members of available resources
+- Facilitating dialogues between law enforcement and religious community members following hate crimes or bias incidents based on religion to help ensure the safety of congregations and inform community members of available resources

 - Conducting programs and leading dialogues with school officials, teachers, and students to prevent bullying based on religion both inside and outside of educational institutions

-Below are some recent examples of CRS's work assisting communities experiencing religion-based tension and conflict.
+Below are some recent examples of CRS's work assisting communities experiencing faith-based tension and conflict.
 Additional case summaries may be found within CRS’s Annual Reports, located on the CRS Resource Center webpage.